shresta4/CS126Fall2019/DEVELOPMENT.md

 - Change the player id to a string, change the piece to X and O.
 - Currently free style gomoku.
 Implement: standard gomoku.
 No overlines
 - Check for invalid move whether the piece is already taken or not.
+- Make a file with constants "tie" "no result" etc etc.